cwwojin/FORK_backend/docs/pages/facility.md

 - Create a new post for a facility
 - a post can contain up to 1 image attachment
+- Content moderation will be performed on the uploaded text & image

 ### URL